 Forming the Gluten Free Sugar Cones

-- Fold the upper part of the wafer over the top of the form, and keep rolling gradually until you reach the outer edge.
+- Fold the upper part of the wafer over the top of the form and keep rolling gradually until you reach the outer edge.

-- Wet the outer edge and then roll the form the remaining way.
+- Wet the outer edge and roll the form the remaining way.
 The water will help the cone seal shut.

 - Hold the form in the cone, seam side down, until it dries and holds shape.